m-soro/Business-Analytics/SQL-for-Data-Analysis/L4-Project-Query-Music-Store/README.md

   ORDER BY 2 DESC
 ```

-### Queries for my Project:
+### Queries used for my Project:

-/* Query 1 - Used to get the sale per unit per genre and percentage of sale.
-Limited to top 10. \*/
+Query 1 - Used to get the sale per unit per genre and percentage of sale.
+Limited to top 10.
 ```
   SELECT
     \*,